aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc.rst

 |

+.. note:: The Configlet Builder feature enables you to programatically create device configurations (Configlets) for devices that have relatively dynamic configuration requirements.
+This helps to prevent you from having to manually code Configlets.

+|

+Creating the Change Control:
+**************

-6. Navigate to **Change Control** from the Provisioning Tab.
+1. Navigate to **Change Control** from the Provisioning Tab.

-7. Create a new Change Control by clicking the **+ Create Change Control** button in the top right.
+2. Create a new Change Control by clicking the **+ Create Change Control** button in the top right.

-8. This screen will show pending tasks that will be associated with a Change Control(CC).
+3. This screen will show pending tasks that will be associated with a Change Control.
 Select all pending Tasks and click **+ Create Change Control with 4 Tasks**.

-9. First, we need to give the Change Control a name.
-Click the pencil on the top right to edit the CC name.
+4. First, we need to give the Change Control a name.
+Click the pencil on the top right to edit the Change Control name.
 Name it **Add_Loopbacks_CC** and hit Enter.

-10. Next we will need to change the root stage to Serial execution.
+5. Next we will need to change the root stage to Serial execution.
 To do this, click on the Root stage, then on the right side, change the drop down to **Series**.
 You can also change between Parallel and Series within the Change Control screen as well.

 |